AddyRdz/intro-to-debugging/README.md

 ![Hitting console.log](images/consolelog.jpg)

 As a new developer, you probably rely heavily on console.log() for not just debugging, but understanding what your code is doing.
-Console is a built-in JavaScript object, and like many other built-in objects (Arrays, Math, etc.), Besides "log", Console has a multitude of other methods (functions that belong to an object) available to us.
+Console is a built-in JavaScript object, and like many other built-in objects (Arrays, Math, Document, etc.), besides ".log()", Console has a multitude of other methods (functions that belong to an object) available to us.

 ## `console.error()`